Gurobi/gurobi-optimods/docs/source/mods/lad-regression.rst

 Scikit-learn's documentation gives a general explanation of `Linear Models
 <https://scikit-learn.org/stable/modules/linear_model.html>`_.
 The distinction
-between this Mod and the Ordinary Least Squares regression from scikit-learn is the loss function. ``LADRegression`` chooses coefficients :math:`w` of a linear model :math:`y = Xw` so as to minimize the sum of absolute errors on a training dataset :math:`(X, y)`.
+between this Mod and the Ordinary Least Squares regression algorithm from scikit-learn is the loss function. ``LADRegression`` chooses coefficients :math:`w` of a linear model :math:`y = Xw` so as to minimize the sum of absolute errors on a training dataset :math:`(X, y)`.
 In other words, it aims to minimize the